 Grievance Procedures for Students

-If the complainant disputes the findings or is dissatisfied with the recommendations, the complainant may request reconsideration of the case to the president in writing within 45 business days of receipt of the written determination.
+If the complainant disputes the findings or is dissatisfied with the recommendations, the complainant may request reconsideration of the case to the university president in writing within 30 business days of receipt of the written determination.
 Complainants also have the right to file with the appropriate state or federal authorities as set forth in the applicable statutes.

 Nothing in this policy statement is intended to infringe on the individual rights, freedom of speech or academic freedom provided to members of the Oglethorpe community.
 The scholarly, educational or artistic content of any written or oral presentation or inquiry shall not be limited by this policy.
-Accordingly, this provision will be liberally construed but should not be used as a pretext for violation of the policy.